 11) In subsequent versions of the Toledot Yeshu, there were many accusations of Jesus’ virgin birth, the scandal of His true father, accusations that Mary was raped or a participant in adultery.
 These were included in the written degradation of Jesus’ life.
 Toledot Yeshu seminar, Princeton University (2009).

-2) Celsus makes comments about statements that are made in the Tolodeth Yeshu.
+- Celsus makes comments about statements that are made in the Hebrew Toledot Yeshu, further confirming that the Jews also recorded Jesus in their texts.

 Greek Satirist, Lucian: In the second century, many derisions against Jesus and His followers.